Skip to content

 SI Leaders:

-SI leaders are current students who have been recommended by faculty that have previously earned a high grade in the course they have been hired to support.
+SI leaders are current students who have been recommended by faculty who have previously earned a high grade in the course they have been hired to support.
 They attend class lectures, take notes, and are prepared to coach students on how to effectively study.
-SI leaders receive training and ongoing supervision from the Coordinator of Academic Support Services to enhance their skills on how to be an effective facilitator.
-During each SI session, SI leaders guide students through course concepts and shares strategies to enhance their success in the course.
+SI leaders receive training and ongoing supervision from the Coordinator of Academic Support Services to enhance their skills on how to be an effective facilitator and are level 1 certified by the College Reading and Learning Association (CRLA).
+During each SI session, SI leaders guide students through course concepts and share strategies to enhance their success in the course.

 Major: Biology

-Office Hours: Every Monday 2:00pm-3:00pm Deeann Griebel Student Success Center (DGSSC)
+Location: IL 224, Deeann Griebel Student Success Center

-Office Hours: Every Wednesday 5:30-6:30pm Deeann Griebel Student Success Center (DGSSC)
+Location: IL 224, Deeann Griebel Student Success Center

 stanger.jpg